 Ms. Shen was a varsity volleyball player at the University of Maryland.
 She remains physically active, playing, tennis and volleyball.
 She also enjoys watching movies, attending concerts and spending time with her family.
 A Renaissance woman, Ms. Shen has taken courses in diverse fields, including art, automotive repair, education, and piano.
-She completed a massage therapy training program, and will continue working towards her Master’s in Fall 2013.
+She has also completed a massage therapy training program.

 Judy may be reached at email@example.com